MoritzLost/ProcessCacheControl/README.md

 ## Defining additional cache actions

 By default, the module provides only the _Clear all_ cache action that can be triggered from the setup menu or the module page.
 Additional actions can be added through a hook.
 A _cache action_ consists of a unique ID, a human-readable title and a callback that is called when the hook is executed.
-The callback needs to accept exactly one argument, which is an instance of the utility class `\ProcessWire\ProcessCacheControl\CacheControlTools`.
+The callback needs to accept exactly one argument, which is an instance of the utility module `CacheControlTools`.

 To add cache actions to the module, hook after `ProcessCacheControl::getActionDefinitions`.
 This methods returns an array of cache actions.
 You can add your own actions by modifying the return value.